-3.1 PROCEDURES
+3.2 PROCEDURES

+- .1 All tests shall be documented.

+- .2 Produce test forms to allow for recording the results of the simulations and tests.

+- .3 Demonstrate operation of the DCS interface to the plant DCS.

-- .1 All tests shall be documented. - .2 Produce test forms to allow for recording the results of the simulations and tests. - .3 Advise Contract Administrator of the date of testing.
-Contract Administrator may, at their discretion, observe factory acceptance testing based on the completeness of the submittal or other factors. - .1 Demonstration tests to include: - .1 Complete demonstration of meeting the requirements of the applicable Functional Requirements Specification. - .2 Response times to operator actions. - .3 Controller processor spare capacity. - .4 HMI graphics templates and overall system screen layout. - .5 HMI trends. - .6 Alarm system capabilities. - .7 System programming and configuration capability. - .4 The Contract Administrator may request additional tests and simulations at the FAT. - .5 The Contract Administrator will review the system, simulations, and test results.
-Incorporate comments and feedback from the Contract Administrator into the system design.
+- .4 Advise Contract Administrator of the date of testing.
+Contract Administrator may, at their discretion, observe factory acceptance testing based on the completeness of the submittal or other factors.

+- .1 Demonstration tests to include:

+- .1 Complete demonstration of meeting the requirements of the applicable Functional Requirements Specification.

+- .2 Response times to operator actions.

+- .3 Controller processor spare capacity.

+- .4 HMI graphics templates and overall system screen layout.

+- .5 HMI trends.

+- .6 Alarm system capabilities.